armijnhemel/binaryanalysis-ng/doc/bang-design.md

 #### Optimizations

+There are many optimizations in BANG aimed at reducing disk I/O to allow scanning of very large collections of files.

-There are various optimizations in BANG.
-One optimization is that during the search for magic headers some sanity checks are performed to see if the magic headers really are valid, or if they are false positives.
+In the main scaning loop some checks from the unpacking checks are duplicated to perform a look ahead during the search for magic headers to see if the magic headers really are valid, or if they are false positives.
 This is to prevent that methods are run unnecessarily.
 Method calls in Python are quite expensive and preventing large amounts of them can easily shave a few minutes off for large files (for example: Android firmwares).

-In the main scaning loop some checks from the unpacking checks are duplicated to essentially perform a look ahead.
+Carving some file types means parsing the file format (example: PNG, Java class files, etcetera).
+To prevent these files being scanned again they are explicitly flagged as already having been scanned.